 - Hip flask – for carrying around a bit of extra drink

-- Makeup wipes or a cleansing face cloth – a must when washing your face is difficult.
+- A cleansing face cloth – a must when washing your face is difficult.
 But just accept most of that glitter is staying on there no matter how much you scrub.

 - Dry shampoo – you are likely going to spend about 4 days not showering, dry shampoo is a must!
 One of the girls in our group and myself did break and get our hair washed on Saturday – it felt great but it is so overpriced!